stacks-network/stacks-core/docs/subdomains.md

 #### Subdomain Caching

-A resolver may *cache* a subdomain's state by keeping a database of all the current subdomain records.
+A resolver *caches* a subdomain's state by keeping a database of all the current subdomain records.
+This database is automatically updated when a new zonefile for a particularly domain is seen by the resolver (this is performed lazily).

 #### Todos